iciis/similarweb-review/README.md

 **Step 1: Visit Similarweb**

 - Go to www.similarweb.com.
-No sign-up is needed for basic insights—but creating a free account gives you more access.
+Creatine a free account gives you more access.

 **Step 2: Enter a Website URL**